tisztamo/Junior/prompt.md

 import { getPromptFilePath } from './getPromptFilePath';
 import { getCurrentOpenDocuments } from './getCurrentOpenDocuments';
 import { readPromptFile } from './readPromptFile';
+import { filterAttentionExcludes } from './filterAttentionExcludes';
 import { writePromptFile } from './writePromptFile';
-import { filterAttentionExcludes } from './filterAttentionExcludes';
-import { updateEditorContents } from './updateEditorContents';
 import { PromptFile } from './types';

 export const writeAttention = async () => {